coveooss/connectivity-library/APP Direct/README.md

-# Indexing AppDirect using the REST API connector
+# Indexing AppDirect using the Coveo REST API connector
-This guide explains how you can use the content of the provided JSON file in a [Coveo Platform](https://docs.coveo.com/en/3361/) [REST API](https://docs.coveo.com/en/1896/) source to index products from AppDirect.
-When you'll perform [update operations](https://docs.coveo.com/en/2039/), your Coveo REST API source will use this JSON configuration to perform HTTP requests against the AppDirect v1 API to extract content.
+This guide explains how you can use the content of the provided JSON file in a [REST API](https://docs.coveo.com/en/1896/) source on the [Coveo Platform](https://docs.coveo.com/en/3361/) to index products from AppDirect.
+When you'll perform [update operations](https://docs.coveo.com/en/2039/) on your Coveo REST API source, it will use this JSON configuration to perform HTTP requests against the AppDirect v1 API to extract content.

 ## Disclaimer
-The Coveo GitHub Connectivity Library contains configuration examples for systems that have been indexed with a Coveo [REST API](https://docs.coveo.com/en/1896/) or [GraphQL API](https://docs.coveo.com/en/n6gh2329/) source.
-When searching for a system in the [Add a source of content](https://docs.coveo.com/en/3390/index-content/add-or-edit-a-source#add-a-source) panel of the Coveo Platform, Coveo may recommend, or not, using one of these source types and the associated example JSON configuration from this library.
-Coveo’s recommendations depend on the extent of testing of system example configurations in proofs of concept.
+The JSON configuration examples in this library have been used to index the related system with a Coveo [REST API](https://docs.coveo.com/en/1896/) or [GraphQL API](https://docs.coveo.com/en/n6gh2329/) source.
+When searching for a system in the [**Add a source of content**](https://docs.coveo.com/en/3390/index-content/add-or-edit-a-source#add-a-source) panel of the Coveo Platform, Coveo may recommend, or not, using one of these source types and the associated example JSON configuration from this library.
+Coveo’s recommendation depends on the extent of testing of the system example configuration in proofs of concept.

 Coveo recommends the REST API source AppDirect JSON configuration herein.